jevinoh/robot_challenge/README.md

 ```

 3. Once the build is completed, a binary named `robot_challenge` should be created on the root folder.
-Execute this command to run the binary
+Execute this command to run the binary.

 For Linux or MacOS:
 ```bash